Skip to main content

 MEDIUM PREVALENCE

-Found in many traditional breads and baked goods, though gluten-free alternatives are increasingly available.
+Common in traditional breads and baked goods, though gluten-free options are easier to find than they used to be.

 COMMONLY FOUND IN: